-- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - kwargs Optional arguments that request takes.
+- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - \\kwargs Optional arguments that request takes.

-Constructs a Request, prepares it and sends it.
+- - Constructs a Request, prepares it and sends it.
 Returns Response object.

-- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'filename': file-like-objects for multipart encoding upload. - auth (optional) Auth tuple or callable to enable Basic/Digest/Custom HTTP Auth. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow_redirects (bool) (optional) Set to True by default. - proxies (optional) Dictionary mapping protocol or protocol and hostname to the URL of the proxy. - stream (optional) whether to immediately download the response content.
-Defaults to False. - verify (optional) whether the SSL cert will be verified.
-A CA_BUNDLE path can also be provided.
+- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'filename': file-like-objects for multipart encoding upload. - auth (optional) Auth tuple or callable to enable Basic/Digest/Custom HTTP Auth. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow\redirects (bool) (optional) Set to True by default. - proxies (optional) Dictionary mapping protocol or protocol and hostname to the URL of the proxy.

+- stream (optional) whether to immediately download the response content.
+Defaults to False. - verify (optional) Either a boolean, in which case it controls whether we verify the server's TLS certificate, or a string, in which case it must be a path to a CA bundle to use.
 Defaults to True. - cert (optional) if String, path to ssl client cert file (.pem).
 If Tuple, ('cert', 'key') pair.

-send(request, kwargs)
+send (request, \\kwargs)

 Send a given PreparedRequest.

+Return type requests.Response